From many-body quantum dynamics to the Hartree-Fock and Vlasov equations with singular potentials: Background

-where $\cC_2 = \Nrm{f_{N:1}}{L^2(\RRd)}$ converges to $\Nrm{f}{L^2(\RRd)}$, and so remains of order $1$.
+where $\cC_2 = \Nrm{f_{N:1}}{L^2(\Rdd)}$ converges to $\Nrm{f}{L^2(\Rdd)}$, which remains of order $1$.
 Hence, we are mainly interested in the case when $N\,h^3$ is bounded above by a constant independent of $N$ and $h$.
-This corresponds to the part below the blue line in Figure~\ref{fig:scaling}.
+In particular, the case when $N\,h^3$ is of order one is called the critical scaling regime.
+This corresponds to the blue line in Figure~\ref{fig:scaling}.

-Observe our analysis still makes sense if $N\,h^3 \to \infty$.
+Notice that our analysis still makes sense if $N\,h^3 \to \infty$.
 However, in this situation, even though the solution to the $N$-body Schrödinger equation and the solution to the Hartree--Fock equation are close, they will not converge in the semiclassical limit to a nontrivial solution of the Vlasov equation, but to zero.